 - Making a gift-in-kind (donating equipment, software, vehicles, etc.), which may be used by university students or staff or, with your agreement, sold to support the annual fund

 If the time is right in your life, and you are ready to make a long-term impact gift, you can speak with a major gift officer.
 Many donors want to know the current priorities and wish to support the vision of our leadership.
 Others have ideas and areas where they are particularly inclined to impact.
 In all cases, we will work with you with donor-centeredness and integrity to make sure that your objectives are met.
 Major gifts are typically given to build new facilities, to purchase equipment, or are used to establish endowments.
 Endowments are permanent gifts that will sustain a scholarship, faculty position, or other program in perpetuity.
 Such gifts can be made currently (cash, stocks, etc) or may be pledged or committed through one’s estate planning (bequest, gift annuities, life insurance, etc).
 Again, our gift officers are there to assist and provide you and your financial advisor with the information you need.

-Florida Tech's Development staff adheres to the Association of Fundraising Professionals Donor Bill of Rights, which states:
+Florida Tech's Advancement staff adheres to the Association of Fundraising Professionals Donor Bill of Rights, which states: